schoolofdevops/ultimate-kubernetes-bootcamp/chapters/11_deploying_sample_app.md

 ![alt text](images/Result.png "Result Page")

-This is the page where we can see the results of the vote.
+This is the page where you should see the results for the vote application stack.